ordinals/ord/README.md

 `ord` is an index, block explorer, and command-line wallet.

+Ordinal theory imbues satoshis with numismatic value, allowing them to collected and traded as curios.

-Ordinals are serial numbers for satoshis, assigned in the order in which they are mined, and preserved across transactions.
+Ordinal numbers are serial numbers for satoshis, assigned in the order in which they are mined, and preserved across transactions.

 See [the BIP](bip.mediawiki) for a comprehensive description of the assignment and transfer algorithm.